asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 # Introduction
-This file contains replication code for "Electric vehicle charging stations in the workplace: high-resolution data from casual and habitual users".
+This file contains replication code for "Electric vehicle charging stations in the workplace with high-resolution data from casual and habitual users".
 The data preprocessing is done in R using the code contained in this repository.
 To access the data, we have provided a link to the Dataverse repository that houses it.

 ## Code Functionality and Structure